cellgeni/nf-upload2irods/README.md

 Where:
 - `irodspath`: Target iRODS collection path for metadata attachment
 - Additional fields: Custom metadata key-value pairs to attach to the collection
+- Values can contain multiple entries separated by the `--dup_meta_separator` (default: ";") which will create separate metadata entries for each value

 ### Option 3: Metadata Retrieval (`--get_metadata`)
 CSV file with the following structure: